 Babies can pick up on our emotions even when we don't suspect it.
 When you're comfortable in the water, chances are your baby will be as well – which can lead to less panic on both ends.
 If you don't know how to swim, you may be hesitant in the water and it may be apparent to your little one.
 Learn to swim and set yourself up to celebrate years of family fun ahead!

-Swimming Lessons at Goldfish Swim School
+swim lessons at Goldfish Swim School

-We're located across the country, so find your nearest Goldfish Swim School location and sign your kids ages 4 months to 12 years old up for swimming lessons today!
+We're located across the country, so find your nearest Goldfish Swim School location and sign your kids ages 4 months to 12 years old up for swim lessons today!
 Our family-friendly locations offer a fun, tropical atmosphere and WOW! customer service that you'll love – plus our pools are set at 90 degrees for your comfort.